-Regardless of how you intend to take part of the industry, it has become as cutthroat as can be : some studios launching with barely enough cash to survive can end up becoming billion dollar companies while others burn through millions of dollars end up failing miserably.
+Regardless of how you intend to take part of the industry, it has already become as cutthroat as can be : some studios launching with barely enough cash to survive can end up becoming billion dollar companies while others burning through millions of dollars end up failing miserably.
 What makes a good game?
-What is a good monetization?
+What is a good monetization loop?
 What is an efficient launch strategy?
 How do you mitigate risk and anticipate what players want?

 We have asked ourselves these questions for 15 years and answered some with amazing success.
-However an important one remains, the hardest one : How to scout, fund and help the great games of tomorrow have meaningful releases?
+However an important one remains, the hardest one : how to scout, fund and help the great games of tomorrow have successful releases?
 To understand how we intend to answer that, we should revert back to where it all started for us : early adopter kids playing online games.

 The inception and industrialisation of real money transactions

-As we began playing Lord British’s Ultima online, we did not know who the people we played with were but we noticed fairly quickly a fundamental discrepancy between players : some were willing to play more, some did not intend to or could not.
-While having different play times, they shared the same goals : getting the best items, getting more experience or getting richer.
-The very first inception of real money trading started there as players asked others to pay them real currency for virtual ones.
+As we began playing Lord British’s Ultima online as proper basement dwelling teens, we did not know who the people we played with were but we noticed fairly quickly a fundamental discrepancy between players : some were willing to play more, some did not intend to or could not.
+While having different play times, they shared identical goals : getting the best items, getting more experience or getting richer.
+The very first inception of real money trading started there as we witnessed players ask others to pay them real currency for virtual ones.

 Things accelerated with the release of World of warcraft and its 12,5 million players.
 We went as far as going to china early 2006 to gather the suitable people on site ready to build an industry from something that did not yet exist.
 China was the ultimate factory power house of the world at the time and we envisioned our suppliers to have the means and the capacity to provide us with process automatization on a massive scale, each adapted to the game they would be delivering in.

-They did not fail us, as we built our e-commerce brands on the then new born API economy we managed to offer an extremely reliable 24/7 service for something seemingly manual, which in the background was not at all.
+They did not fail us, as we built our e-commerce brands on the then newly born API economy and managed to offer an extremely reliable 24/7 service for something seemingly manual, which was in fact already fully automatic.

 As we started reaching millions of customers world wide, becoming the world’s biggest mediation platform between gamers and suppliers, chinese in-game currencies providers had already become farm factories that resembled nowaday’s crypto miners facilities : hundreds of computers running virtual engines, all with one goal : delivering people around the world with the precious currencies they did not have enough time to get themselves.